Employers

 - Job-site assessment and any needed accommodations

 In addition, federal tax credits may be available to employers who hire individuals with disabilities into permanent positions.
-To become an OJT employer, fill out the On-the-Job Training Application for Vendors (RTF).
+To become an OJT employer, fill out the On-the-Job Training Application for Vendors (PDF).

 Additional Resources